kkinnear/zprint/README.md

   runs faster than the uberjar for all but the very largest files.
 Plus, you don't need to install a new version, just edit `bb.edn`.
   See the simple detals [here](./doc/getting/babashka.md)
-  * Important updates and fixes for all comment wrapping.
-Recommend that you use `1.2.7` instead of `1.2.6`.
+  * Important updates and fixes for comment wrapping changes first available in `1.2.6`.
+Avoid `1.2.6`, use `1.2.7` or later.
   * Comment wrapping has been considerably altered.
 When working on the stability fixes for `1.2.5`, the largest remaining problem was comment wrapping causing changes to the formatting in subsequent